How a food handlers license can grow a restaurant/food business

 Most food handlers license programs follow a similar format: You participate in a food safety course and pass a test.

-That might sound like a big time commitment, but usually getting a license is fast, easy and inexpensive.
+That might sound like a big time commitment, but getting a license is usually fast, easy and inexpensive.

-• Basic food safety
+• Basic food safety knowledge

 • Proper food storage practices